Loading your recommendations…

 When you want the flavor of fall, Durham’s got it all.
 From coffee to beer, we’ve got you covered with a list of places serving up delicious, and extremely necessary seasonal beverages all around Durham.

 Sure, pumpkin spice lattes are good, but Durham is ready for fall with various fall drinks.
-Stop by the recently opened Yonderlust Cafe for a cozy fall latte while you shop gear for your next outdoor adventure, or visit one of the other cafes in our best coffee spots in Durham roundup.
+Stop by Yonderlust Cafe for a cozy fall latte while you shop gear for your next outdoor adventure, or visit one of the other cafes in our best coffee spots in Durham roundup.

 4. Cheer on the Blue Devils and Eagles